marijnh/Eloquent-JavaScript/17_canvas.md

 {{index viewport}}

-We have to subtract the viewport's position when computing the actor's position since (0,0) on our ((canvas)) corresponds to the top left of the viewport, not the top left of the level.
+We have to subtract the viewport's position when computing the actor's position, since (0,0) on our ((canvas)) corresponds to the top left of the viewport, not the top left of the level.
 We could also have used `translate` for this.
 Either way works.

 {{if interactive